0xb0mb3r/PlexBot/README.md

 ## File Structure
 - `bot.js`: The main script that handles commands, interactions, and logging.
-- `login.js`: Sets up the WhatsApp session.
+- `login.js`: Logs in to the StreamBoy TV dashboard and sets up the session.
 - `messages.log`: Logs all messages from monitored group chats (empty by default).
-- `user_data/`: Stores session data for persistent logins.
+- `user_data/`: Stores session data for the StreamBoy TV dashboard login.
 (Excluded from this repository for security reasons.)

----

-## Notes on Sensitive Data
-- `user_data/`: This folder contains private session data.
-Do not share or upload it to any repository.
-- **Logs**: The `messages.log` file may contain sensitive group messages.
-Ensure it’s reviewed or excluded before sharing.
+- `tokens/`: Stores WhatsApp session data for Venom Bot.
+(Excluded from this repository for security reasons.)

 ---